malvikasharan/APRICOT/README.md

 or [download](https://github.com/malvikasharan/APRICOT/archive/master.zip)

-APRICOT repository comprise of a directory tree of the following structure.
+APRICOT repository comprises of a directory tree of the following structure.

 `````
 APRICOT